hemnet/nodejs-assignment/README.md

 ## Preparation Tips

 Before the interview, please:
-- **Review this codebase** — understand the structure, read through the code, and see how it works
+- Browse through the structure and code to get a sense of how the Node.js application works
 - Ensure **Node.js 24+ and npm** are installed on your machine
 - Run `npm install` in the project directory to install dependencies
 - **Verify that you can run the application and tests successfully**
 - Set up a comfortable environment (editor, terminal, Git client)

-No need to over-prepare or memorize anything — this is a collaborative working session, not a quiz.
+No need to over-prepare or memorize anything.
+This is a collaborative working session, not a quiz.
 We just want you to be familiar with the codebase so we can jump right into the discussion.
 The specific tasks we'll work on together will be shared during the interview.

 ## On the Day

 - **Bring your laptop with you**.
 If you don't have one, let HR know in advance and we will provide one.
 - Be ready to **share your screen** and run code locally.
 - Use both your **editor** and the **whiteboard** as we work through the assignment.
-- **Ask questions**, clarify requirements, and discuss trade-offs — that's exactly what we do in real life.
+- **Ask questions**, clarify requirements, and discuss trade-offs.
 - **Think aloud** so we can follow your reasoning and jump in to help when useful.
-- **Don't worry about finishing everything** — we care more about how you approach problems and collaborate than completing every feature.
+- **Don't worry about finishing everything**, we care more about how you approach problems and collaborate than completing every feature.

 ## If You Encounter Issues